 Polishing and waxing

 Wax your car regularly (at least after the water stops running down the surface).
-Otherwise, the vehicle's paintwork may be damaged.
+Otherwise, the paintwork of the car may be damaged.

-Polishing is only necessary when the paint loses its luster or when hard deposits start to collect on it.
+Polishing is only necessary when the paint loses its shine or when hard deposits begin to accumulate on it.

-Plastic body parts cannot be waxed or polished.
+Plastic body parts cannot be treated with wax or polish.

-Use a soft, lint-free cloth or chamois leather along with glass cleaner and insect remover.
+Use a soft, lint-free cloth or chamois along with glass cleaner and insect debris remover.

-When washing the rear window, be careful not to damage the heating element in the rear window.
+When washing the rear window, be careful not to damage the heating element located there.

-Use an ice scraper with a sharp edge to remove ice mechanically.
+To remove ice mechanically, use an ice scraper with a sharp edge.
 Press firmly on the glass with the scraper so that no dirt can get under it and cause scratches.

-Clean jammed wiper blades with a soft cloth and glass cleaner.
+Clean sticking wiper blades with a soft cloth and glass cleaner.

 Wheels and tires